 0 3 Object

-Search and focus concentrate on the item at hand, its identity and property.
+Questioning, search and focus center on the item at hand, its identity, property and sum of properties.

 It is stripped as far as possible from prior assumptions, systematic knowledge and context.

-It is a basic fact, a single unit of an appearance with a single property.
+It is an isolated unit of an appearance with an isolated property.

-It is the smallest unit of observation, having been handled by eg fixture, labeling and modulation.
+It is practically the smallest unit of observation, being prepared by eg labelling, modulation and fixture to

 3a1) It has identity by